-Over the last decade of guiding, we noticed something missing: a shared passion for continued personal development among guides.
 At Leviathan, every member of our team is not only a professional guide but also an active athlete, continually pushing their own climbing and skiing at a high level in their free time.
+Our guides work hard to maintain a high personal standard in both climbing and skiing.
+We believe in fostering balance between work, training, and recreation—supporting our guides in pursuing their own mountain goals.

 Balance